What Is Toe Walking?

 Retained Plantar and Babinski reflexes can cause persistent toe walking.
 Therapy can address these reflexes.
 It may stop toe walking.
 It may also help other related symptoms, like sensory processing disorder.

 Primitive reflex therapies actually play a significant role in enhancing sensory integration.
 I strongly recommend combining help from a skilled practitioner in primitive reflexes.
 Also, add an anti-inflammatory diet for better results.
 Gluten and dairy cause inflammation for children with autism.
-But, I encourage you to read our post on healing autism for more ideas.
+But I encourage you to read our post on healing autism for more ideas.
 Also, seek personalised advice.

-What To Do If Your Child Is A Toe Walker.
+What to Do If Your Child Is a Toe Walker.

-There are treatment options for toe walking in children with Autism.
-These options aren't just limited to those that address muscle weakness and co-ordination.
+There are treatment options for toe walking in children with autism.
+These options aren't just limited to those that address muscle weakness and coordination.

 If your child is a toe-walker, the first decision is to either act or ignore it and hope it goes away.
 In most cases of idiopathic toe walking, it simply resolves itself through normal development.
 However, if it persists after the age of two years old, or you are worried, you probably should act as soon as possible.